unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_THREADS

-run each worker in prethreaded mode with the specified number of threads
+``help``: run each worker in prethreaded mode with the specified number of threads

 thread-stacksize
 ****************